Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Hardware-aware multi-programming compiler

 We characterize the crosstalk effect followed by the optimization methods presented in~\cite{murali2020software}.
-On IBM quantum devices, the crosstalk effect is significant only at one hop distance between \texttt{CNOT} pairs~\cite{murali2020software}, such as ($CX_{0,1} | CX_{2,3}$) shown in Fig.~\ref{fig:one_hop}, when the control pulse of one qubit propagates an unwanted drive to the nearby qubits that have similar resonate frequencies.
+On IBM quantum devices, the crosstalk effect is significant only at one hop distance between \texttt{CNOT} pairs~\cite{murali2020software}, such as ($CX_{0,1} | CX_{2,3}$) shown in Fig.~\ref{fig:characterization}(a), when the control pulse of one qubit propagates an unwanted drive to the nearby qubits that have similar resonate frequencies.
 Therefore, we perform SRB only on \texttt{CNOT} pairs that are separated by one-hop distance.
 For those pairs whose distance is greater than one hop, the crosstalk effects are very weak and we ignore them.
 It allows us to parallelize SRB experiments of multiple \texttt{CNOT} pairs when they are separated by two or more hops.
-For example, in IBM Q 27 Toronto (ibmq\_toronto)~\cite{IBMQ27Toronto}, the pairs ($CX_{0,1} | CX_{4,7}$), ($CX_{12,15} | CX_{17,18}$), ($CX_{5,8} | CX_{11,14}$) can be characterized in parallel.
+For example, in IBM Q 27 Toronto, the pairs ($CX_{0,1} | CX_{4,7}$), ($CX_{12,15} | CX_{17,18}$), ($CX_{5,8} | CX_{11,14}$) can be characterized in parallel.

-We perform the crosstalk characterization on IBM Q 27 Toronto twice.
-The results show that, although the absolute gate errors vary every day, the pairs that have strong crosstalk effect remain the same across days.
-SRB experiment on \texttt{CNOT} pairs ($g_i|g_j$) gives error rate $E(g_i|g_j)$ and $E(g_j|g_i)$.
-Here, $E(g_i|g_j)$ represents the \texttt{CNOT} error rate of $g_i$ when $g_i$ and $g_j$ are executed in parallel.
+Previous works~\cite{murali2020software,ash2020analysis,9516713} show that, although the absolute gate errors vary every day, the pairs that have strong crosstalk effect remain the same across days.
+We confirm that validation by performing the crosstalk characterization on IBM Q 27 Toronto twice and we observe the similar behavior.
+The SRB experiment on \texttt{CNOT} pairs ($g_i|g_j$) gives error rate $E(g_i|g_j)$ and $E(g_j|g_i)$.
+Here, $E(g_i|g_j)$ represents the correlated \texttt{CNOT} error rate of $g_i$ when $g_i$ and $g_j$ are executed in parallel.
 If there is a crosstalk effect between the two pairs, it will lead to $E(g_i|g_j) > E(g_i)$ or $E(g_j|g_i) > E(g_j)$.
 The crosstalk effect characterization is expensive and time costly.
-Some of the pairs do not have crosstalk effect whereas the \texttt{CNOT} error of the pair affected the most by crosstalk effect is increased by more than five times.
+Some of the pairs do not have crosstalk effect whereas the correlated \texttt{CNOT} error affected the most by crosstalk effect is increased by more than five times.
 Therefore, we extract the pairs with significant crosstalk effect, i.e., $E(g_i|g_j) > 3 \times E(g_i)$ and only characterize these pairs when crosstalk properties are needed.
 We choose the same factor 3 to quantify the pairs with strong crosstalk error like~\cite{murali2020software}.
-The result of crosstalk effect characterization on IBM Q 27 Toronto is shown in Fig.~\ref{fig:crosstalk}.
+The result of crosstalk effect characterization on IBM Q 27 Toronto is shown in Fig.~\ref{fig:characterization}(b).

-\textit{Greedy sub-graph partition algorithm.} \
+\subsubsection{Greedy sub-graph partition algorithm.}